sharonjsu/airhockey/README.md

  I will outline what the table structure looks like here later, but you can also just look at the classes yourself.

+## TO DO:
+- Current version not robust to arbitrary changes in Airtable column titles